 Add some more protein!
 By adding a little extra protein to this salad, you can make it into a satisfying, complete meal.
 To ensure that your body functions properly, you should try to eat main meals that provide between 10 and 20 grams of protein.
 You can boost the protein levels in this Cherry Tomato Spinach Salad by adding any of the following ingredients to it (per serving):

 - 1/4 cup of cooked chicken would add an extra 11g of protein, bringing the total protein up to 13g

 - 1/4 cup of tuna would add an extra 10g of protein, bringing the total protein up to 12g

 - 2 hard-boiled eggs would add an extra 12g of protein, bringing the total protein up to 14g

 More Healthy Salad Recipes to Try

 If you make this Cherry Tomato Spinach Salad recipe, let me know!
-Rate it and leave a comment below, because I love hearing from you! 🙂
+Leave a comment with a star rating ★ below, because I love hearing from you! ♡

 Cherry Tomato Spinach Salad

 For the salad: